 The De Bello Gallico likely originated in reports (called commentarii) to the Senate detailing Caesar’s actions in Gaul.
 Their compilation into one text should not be seen as the creation of a history per se; the title instead indicates material for future historians to turn into beautiful prose, though certain stylistic devices become more common in later sections.

-Only the first seven of the eight books were written by Caesar himself.
-The final books were an addition made by his lieutenant Aulus Hirtius in order to connect them to Caesar’s other work, the De Bello Civili.
+Only the first seven of the eight books of De Bello Gallico were written by Caesar himself.
+The final book was an addition made by his lieutenant Aulus Hirtius in order to connect the narrative to Caesar’s other work, the De Bello Civili.

-The book closes with the capture of the Vercingetorix in 52 BCE, a Gallic warlord who attempted to unite the Gauls against Rome.
-Hirtius’ additions generally narrate the aftermath of conquest, including subduing remnants and, finally, his ultimate triumph in Gaul as he returns to Rome.
+The book closes with the capture of Vercingetorix in 52 BCE.
+Hirtius’ additions generally narrate the aftermath of conquest, including subduing remnants and, finally, his ultimate triumph as he leaves Gaul for Rome.

-The De Bello Civili covered the events of the Civil War after Caesar attempted to return to Rome from his stint in Gaul.
-It begins with a narration of the grand conspiracy at Rome, in which Pompey and the Senate attempt to block his rightful triumph and instead haul him in court on trumped up charges.
-The work reads like a cross between a sympathetic history and a propaganda piece blackening the motives of his enemies and painting his own motives as honorable rather than ambitious.
+The De Bello Civili covers the events of the war between Caesar and Pompey.
+It opens with the political confrontation at Rome, in which Pompey and the Senate attempt to block his triumph and compel him to return to face prosecution.
+The work reads like a cross between a sympathetic history and a propaganda piece denigrating the motives of his enemies and portraying himself more as securing his honor rather than satisfying his ambition.
 It ends with Caesar’s siege of Alexandria after the death of Pompey, following a dynastic struggle between Ptolemy XIII and Cleopatra VII (of Antony and Cleopatra fame).

-The work ends suddenly, but is continued by the De Bello Alexandrino, De Bello Africano, and De Bello Hispaniensi, together which make up the Corpus Caesarianum and narrate the rest of the war to its conclusion at the Battle of Munda, though all three works were not written by Caesar, but perhaps subordinates in his army.
+The work ends abruptly, but its narrative is continued by the De Bello Alexandrino, De Bello Africano, and De Bello Hispaniensi, which together make up the Corpus Caesarianum and narrate the rest of the war to its conclusion at the Battle of Munda, though all three works were not written by Caesar, but perhaps subordinates in his army.

 Other works of Caesar are lost, but some of their names have survived.
-Caesar was one of the best orators of his time, and Cicero once famously said that only Caesar could best him in oratory, despite being of the Asiatic school (Cicero used a mixed-model, but generally leaned towards Atticist).
-While Caesar avoided the courts that made Cicero famous, he was known for his speeches in the Senate, as well as a particularly moving oration for his Aunt Julia at her funeral.
+Caesar was one of the best orators of his time, and he received praise even by Cicero While later in his career Caesar avoided the courts that made Cicero famous, he was known for his speeches in the Senate, as well as a particularly moving oration for his Aunt Julia at her funeral.

 Legacy